 Walmart reassures staff AI will improve jobs

-Retail Gazette reports that Walmart addressed its 2.1m employees at its annual Associates Week in Arkansas, saying AI will improve roles rather than replace workers.
-The company highlighted AI use across product design, logistics, store operations and customer service, and announced that any US employee can become certified in the retailer's AI tools, Retail Gazette reports.
-The meeting included a direct quote from chief people officer Donna Morris: "Technology will power our future.
+Retail Gazette and the Financial Times report that Walmart, the largest private employer in the US with about 2.1 million workers, used its annual Associates Week in Arkansas to argue that AI will improve jobs rather than replace workers.
+Walmart highlighted AI use across product design, logistics, store operations, and customer service, and said any US associate can earn certification in its AI tools, per Retail Gazette.
+Chief people officer Donna Morris told associates, "Technology will power our future.
 But our associates will lead it."
-Retail Gazette also reports recent layoffs in technology and product design teams, which the company has not linked to AI.
-The Wall Street Journal reported in Sept 2025 that CEO Doug McMillon warned AI "is going to change literally every job" and said some jobs would be eliminated or reshaped.
+Retail Gazette reports that a shareholder proposal for a report on AI's workforce impact was voted down at the annual meeting, and notes recent layoffs in Walmart's technology and product-design teams that the company has not linked to AI.
+As backdrop, the Wall Street Journal reported in September 2025 that CEO Doug McMillon warned AI "is going to change literally every job" and said some roles would be eliminated or reshaped while overall headcount stayed roughly flat.

 What happened

-Retail Gazette reports that Walmart addressed its 2.1m employees during its annual Associates Week in Bentonville, Arkansas, to set out how it is accelerating AI across product design, logistics, store operations and customer service.
-Retail Gazette reports the company announced that any US employee can now become certified in its AI tools.
-The article quotes chief people officer Donna Morris: "Technology will power our future.
+Retail Gazette and the Financial Times report that Walmart, the largest private employer in the US with about 2.1 million workers, used its annual Associates Week in Arkansas to tell staff that AI will improve their jobs rather than replace them.
+Retail Gazette reports Walmart described accelerating AI across product design, logistics, store operations, and customer service, and said any US associate can become certified in its AI tools.
+Chief people officer Donna Morris told associates, "Technology will power our future.
 But our associates will lead it."
-Retail Gazette also reports that shareholders proposed a report on AI's workforce impact at the annual meeting, and that the proposal was voted down.
-Retail Gazette notes recent layoffs in Walmart's technology and product design teams but says the cuts were not linked to AI.
+Retail Gazette also reports that a shareholder proposal for a report on AI's workforce impact was voted down at the annual meeting, and that Walmart has had recent layoffs in technology and product-design teams that it did not link to AI.

-The Wall Street Journal reported in Sept 2025 that CEO Doug McMillon warned "AI is going to change literally every job" and said that AI would "wipe out some jobs" while reshaping the workforce, and that head count was expected to stay flat over the next three years, per WSJ reporting.
+The Wall Street Journal reported in September 2025 that CEO Doug McMillon warned "AI is going to change literally every job," said AI would eliminate or reshape some roles, and indicated headcount was expected to stay roughly flat over the following three years.
+That framing sets the context in which Walmart's 2026 reassurance and certification messaging lands.

 Scoring Rationale